iOS Architecture at Google

 Under a Rock, but a Comfortable One

-But there's a cost to the insularity.
-The iOS platform is evolving fast (Swift, reactive patterns, protocol-oriented design, declarative UI thinking) and Google's internal ecosystem is evolving on a parallel track that only partially overlaps.
+Google iOS development is like working in a well-funded research lab that happens to ship products.
+The resources are extraordinary, the people are talented, and the technical challenges are real.
+The platform is evolving fast (Swift, reactive patterns, protocol-oriented design, declarative UI thinking) on a track that only partially overlaps Google's internal ecosystem.
 Dave DeLong's A Better MVC series is challenging the community to fix MVC rather than abandon it.
 The debate between MVC, MVVM, and VIPER is one of the liveliest conversations in iOS right now, and Google is largely absent from it.